Division of Student Affairs > Student Life > For New Students > Parent and Family Orientation

 The Office of New Student & Family Engagement implements new student orientation to aid in the transition of students and families into the university.
 The information provided here is designed to make parents and family members feel confident and excited as their student begins their first quarter at DePaul!

 Our orientation programs, Premiere DePaul for freshmen and Transition DePaul for transfer and adult students, provide students with the tools for a successful first year.
 Parent and Family Orientation provides an opportunity for parents and family members to connect with university staff and current students, while also becoming familiar with the resources available to support their student during their time at DePaul.
-Due to Covid-19 restrictions, the required components of Premiere and Transition DePaul will be online for summer 2021.
+New student orientation includes two required portions: an academic advising appointment and a Premiere or Transition DePaul orientation session.

-The orientation programs, offered virtually throughout the summer, include two required portions: academic advising and virtual Premiere or Transition DePaul.
 Students are required to participate in all portions of orientation.
 During the academic advising appointment, students will meet with an academic advisor to register for courses.
-In the virtual Premiere or virtual Transition DePaul session, students will learn about the university and participate in small and large group sessions with current and fellow students.
-Find more details about Premiere DePaul or Transition DePaul by visiting the pages on the left hand side of this page.
+In the Premiere or Transition DePaul session, students will learn about the university and participate in small and large group sessions with current and fellow students.

 Name Above the Door